Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Preliminaries

-The corresponding closed neighborhood variant is denoted \cfcn{} coloring, and the chromatic number is denoted $\chicn$. \end{definition}

-A full conflict-free coloring, where all the vertices are colored with a non-zero color, is also a partial conflict-free coloring (as defined in Definition \ref{def:cf}) while the converse is not true.
-It is clear that one extra color suffices to obtain a full coloring variant from a partial coloring variant.
-However, it is not always clear if the extra color is actually necessary.
+The corresponding closed neighborhood variant is denoted by \cfcn{} coloring, and the CFCN chromatic number is denoted by $\chicn$. \end{definition} \begin{remark} A full conflict-free coloring, where all the vertices are colored with a non-zero color, is also a partial conflict-free coloring (as defined in Definition \ref{def:cfonp}), while the converse is not necessarily true.
+One extra color suffices to obtain a full conflict-free coloring from a partial conflict-free coloring.
+However, it is not always clear if the extra color is actually necessary. \end{remark}

-Related to the conflict-free coloring problem is the classical {\sf NP}-complete graph coloring problem.
-In this problem, given a graph~$G$, we would like to minimize the number of colors required to color every vertex in $G$ such that adjacent vertices have different colors.
-The solution to this problem is called the \emph{chromatic number} of $G$, denoted by $\chi(G)$.
-Observe that such a coloring gives a \cfcn{} coloring, but in general, the \cfcn{} chromatic number is much lower than the chromatic number.
+Recall the proper coloring defined in Section~\ref{sec:intro}.
+For a graph~$G$, denote by $\chi(G)$ the chromatic number of $G$.
+Observe that such a proper coloring gives a \cfcn{} coloring, but in general, the \cfcn{} chromatic number is much lower than the chromatic number.
 For example, $\chi(K_n)=n$ but $\chi_{CN}(K_n)=2$ where $K_n$ is a clique on $n$ vertices.